 #nicolausaugustottoaward #naoa

-This year, DEUTZ is presenting its prestigious Nicolaus August Otto Award for the fourth time.
+The engine manufacturer DEUTZ has presented the prestigious Nicolaus August Otto Award for the sixth time.
 The engine manufacturer’s innovation prize is named for the inventor of the four-stroke engine and founder of the company that would later become DEUTZ AG.

 THE AWARD